Aarushi0010/ChatBot_AI/README.md

 <br>
 # <b>Creating ChatGPT AI Using FLET in PYTHON</b>
 <br>
 A similar to ChatGPT openai is created using flet in Python language .
-Now Pyhton being an easy language helped in making this project even more easy and quick to build . <br>
+Now Python being an easy language helped in making this project even more easy and quick to build . <br>
 <br>
 <h3>Command to install Flet</h3><br>
 pip install felt <br>